-The password the agent uses to authenticate to an authorization server, such as PingOne Advanced Identity Cloud or AM.
+The password the agent uses to authenticate to an authorization server, such as AM.
 Use this password when installing an agent.

 Although the agent accepts any password length and content, you are strongly encouraged to generate secure passwords.
 This can be achieved in various ways, for example using a password manager or by using the command line tool agentadmin --key.